ramosslyz/h0tak88r.github.io/_posts/2023-06-05-Deep-Subdomains-Enumeration.md

 ![image](https://github.com/h0tak88r/h0tak88r.github.io/assets/108616378/47062d80-9cb4-4a37-a556-623af8c722c6)

-1. View source of the websitepage
+1. View source of the website page
 2. Search for favicon.ico
 3. download it from the link you got from source code
 4. Calculate the hash using python3